Why Short Practices Matter More Than You Think

 So why the guilt?

-Somewhere along the way, an hour became the gold standard for exercise, wellness, or self-care.
+At some point, an hour became the gold standard for movement, wellness, and self-care.

 But most of us aren’t training for the Olympics.

-We’re moving to feel strong in our bodies, steady in our minds, and connected to ourselves again.
+We’re moving because we want to feel steady in our bodies, clear in our minds, and capable in our daily lives.

-And I say this as someone who teaches weekly hour-long yoga classes—there’s value in long practices.
+I say this as someone who teaches hour-long classes — there is value in longer practices.
+Absolutely.

-And that’s where the opportunity for tiny shifts lives.
+And that’s where the opportunity for small, supportive shifts gets lost.

 Why Small Actions Can Create Big Change

-• They support your nervous system (they don’t overwhelm)
+• support your nervous system instead of overwhelming it

 Simple setup for a short wellness practice at home

-Research on neuroplasticity (your brain’s ability to change and adapt) shows that short, consistent practice is often more effective than long, occasional effort.
+Research on neuroplasticity shows that short, consistent inputs create more lasting change than occasional long efforts.

-You wouldn’t skip brushing all week and then brush for 90 minutes on Saturday.
+You wouldn’t skip all week and brush for 90 minutes on Saturday.

-💪Your body responds to frequency, not just duration.
+💪 Your body responds to frequency, not force.

-That hour-long class might be wonderful.
-But if it sits on your to-do list untouched, it’s not serving you.
+That hour-long class might be beautiful — but if it stays untouched on your to-do list, it isn’t supporting you.

 The 10-minute stretch you do in your pajamas?